Stephen1z2/This_Is_Painful/README.md

     16. Added about 10 questions from PMIQuestions.org free exams site.
     17. I added a stepper component to the quizzes.
 Shows how many questions you have and completed question will show as green and check marked.
 [Done]
     18. Fix styling of stepper has it was hard to see and formating would go off screen for questions with a lot of question.
 [Done]
     19. Shuffle the questions in a quiz and the answers so they are not in the same order.
 [Done]
     20. [Bug] Resolve issue with questions being rapid fired cycling none stop after putting in randomized question order.
 [Resolved]

+    Week 7
+    21. Improve difficulty levels.
+For Hard and above when getting an incorrect answer you get -5 seconds.
+    22. [Bug] when selecting a hard diff quiz you dont see the quiz. [resolved]
+    23. Add -5 animation or indicator when selecting a wrong answer
+    24. [Bug] Every question was showing a +10 even when selecting the wrong answer.
+Five seconds was being taken off but showing wrong indicator. [resolved].
+    25. [Bug] when starting quiz you would get the first question but when selecting the answer the quiz would disappear. [resolved]
+    26. [Bug] The last question of each quiz is not being scored and does not show up in results. [resolved].
+    27. Added 8 more questions to my quiz app.